kyleterry/awesome-radio/README.md

 ## SDR (Software Defined Radio)

 Software Defined Radio is a way to define components that are typically hardware, such as filters and amplifiers, as software.
-It was been around for a while, but with the cost of digital electronics needed to run SDR becoming increasingly cheaper, we are seeing a rise in hacker folk playing and building with SDR.
+It has been around for a while, but with the cost of digital electronics needed to run SDR becoming increasingly cheaper, we are seeing a rise in hacker folk playing and building with SDR.